When does Maryland start stocking trout?

 Where do the trout stocked in Maryland come from?

 The majority of the trout stocked in Maryland are from the Albert M. Powell State Trout Hatchery (APH) in Hagerstown.
-Additional trout are raised at several other DNR Fisheries Service hatcheries.
+Additional trout are raised at several other Department of Natural Resources Fishing and Boating Services hatcheries.
 Approximately 25,000 trout are purchased from private commercial hatcheries, who must certify to Maryland standards that the fish are disease free.
-Maryland DNR Fisheries Service has also received surplus rainbow trout from the Freshwater Fisheries Institute.
+The departments Fishing and Boating Services has also received surplus rainbow trout from the Freshwater Fisheries Institute.

 What do you feed the trout in your hatcheries?